St Bernard's Hospital, Hanwell: The Victorian era

 A full-page illustration and short article was published in The Illustrated London News on 15 January 1848 about how Twelfth Night was celebrated at the Hanwell Asylum.

-In 1888, the earlier 1879 Act of Parliament to facilitate the control and care of Habitual Drunkards was made permanent (and the term 'Habitual Drunkard' changed to 'Inebriate').
+By the Inebriates Act 1888 (51 & 52 Vict. c.
+19), the earlier Habitual Drunkard Act 1879 (42 & 43 Vict. c.
+19) was made permanent (and the term 'habitual drunkard' changed to 'inebriate').
 As Hanwell would take in such patients for up to a year, this Act was seen as a reason to close the brewery.
 With the term "London County" being introduced for the greater London area, the asylum was renamed the London County Asylum in 1889.

 Early 20th century

 On 11 June 1910, nurse Hilda Elizabeth Wolsey followed a female patient who climbed one of the fire escapes and then along the guttering of the ward roof.
 She held on to the patient until help arrived and they could both be lowered to the safety of the ground.
 For this act of heroism she was awarded the Albert Medal which was exchanged for a more suitable George Cross in 1971.
 Under the administration of the London County Council from 1918, the asylum was renamed the Hanwell Mental Hospital in 1929.

 A postcard displaying an aerial photograph taken in the first half of the 1920s shows that the nurses' home has still to be built in the top right corner of the frame.
 It has since been demolished.
 Further to the top right is the railway iron bridge at the junction of Uxbridge Road (A4020) and Windmill Lane (A4127) which runs south to the left of the frame.
 Running down the left-hand side is a section of the 'Flight of Locks' on the Grand Union Canal.

 By the 1920s there were sufficient beds to ensure that no person too ill to keep within the laws of the land (or avoid getting misled by others into transgressing the law) need be sent to gaol.
 Local prison population subsequently fell.
 The hospital was under the administration of the London County Council until 1948 when responsibility was transferred to the new National Health Service – North West Metropolitan Regional Hospital Board.
-One ward of the hospital was used as the local 'Emergency Medical Services (EMS) centre, to treat war casualties during the Second World War.
+The facility became St Bernard's Hospital, Southall in 1937.
+One ward of the hospital was used as the local Emergency Medical Services (EMS) centre, to treat war casualties during the Second World War.

 Several bombs landed on the hospital and its grounds during the war.
 It was close to two strategic targets: the AEC factory in Windmill Lane which built fighting vehicles, and the Wharncliffe Viaduct which carried the Great Western Railway, a vital transport route.
 Some of the UXBs fell into the soft sediment of the River Brent, and some may still be there.
 However a V1 hit the hospital laundry and caused many casualties.
 This event is mentioned in a personal account by Simon Tobitt in WW2 Peoples War.
 The Gatehouse also received some bomb damage.
-The facility became St Bernard's Hospital, Southall in 1937.